Anxod5002/Anxod5002/README.md

 - 👨🏻‍💻 Developer
 - 🌱 I’m currently learning web design 🤣
 - 💡 I love innovation and all types of technologies
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 I´m trying to create a online dashboard
-- 🚀 I want to make a programming team to do a lot of things!
+- 🚀 I want to create a programming team to do a lot of things!
 - ⚡ Fun fact: I love playing videogames ;)

 <br />